Destinations Greece The Ionian Islands

 The Zones

-Spread across 250 km of sea, the chain breaks naturally into a northern half (Corfu, Paxos, Lefkada) and a southern half (Kefalonia, Ithaca, Zakynthos).
-Pick a half.
-Two islands a week.
+Spread across 250 km of sea, the chain breaks into a northern half (Corfu, Paxos, Lefkada) and a southern half (Kefalonia, Ithaca, Zakynthos).
+Pick a half; two islands a week.

 A hand-drawn view of the Liston colonnade in Corfu